ipdk-io/k8s-infra-offload/docs/setup.md

    ```

    This command is currently required for the core-dns component of kubernetes to function.
-   For CDQ till d3 are default sub-functions so first interface d4 needs to be assigned to arp and d5 to host.
+   For CDQ, till ending with d3 are default sub-functions so first interface
+   ending with d4 needs to be assigned to arp and d5 to host.

-   For SRIOV - Frist VF vf0 goes to arp and VF1 goes to host
+   For SRIOV - Frist VF interface wnding with v0 goes to arp and V1 goes to host

 8. Run ARP-Proxy script, which creates a new namespace and assigns an interface
    from the pool of interfaces created in previous step.